 When roads are constructed, they are designed to withstand the test of time.
 However, they will inevitably face wear and tear, especially on roads with heavy traffic.
 Potholes are one of the most common problems we encounter on our roads.
 Fixing these potholes can only be done after they appear, as a reactive measure.

 Get a CMMS to Run Your Maintenance Workflows

 Reactive maintenance is all about addressing problems as they come up.
 It works well for assets that aren’t too important and doesn’t require a lot of upfront costs for maintenance systems.
 However, it does have its limitations, especially when it comes to critical assets.
 To effectively manage assets, it’s often beneficial to combine reactive maintenance with proactive maintenance in a reliability-centered approach.

 NEXGEN CMMS software empowers maintenance teams to proactively create pre-designed work order templates and promptly assign tasks whenever maintenance requirements arise.
-This software is a valuable tool for busy managers as it helps them keep track of maintenance activities, plan ahead, and make maintenance operations more efficient.
+This software is a valuable tool for busy managers as it helps them keep track of maintenance activities, plan, and make maintenance operations more efficient.
 Additionally, it allows them to analyze failure data to better understand maintenance needs.
 NEXGEN simplifies the maintenance process and makes it much more manageable.
-If you’re interested in seeing how NEXGEN CMMS can benefit your organization, don’t hesitate to request a demo today.
+If you’re interested in seeing how NEXGEN can benefit your organization, don’t hesitate to request a demo today.